phiberoptik112/digital_ant_farm/PHEROMONE_SYSTEM.md

 ---

-🎉 **Watch the mesmerizing green pheromone trails spread and form complex networks as ants discover and communicate the locations of food sources!**
+🎉 **Watch the mesmerizing green pheromone trails develop into persistent, high-quality networks as ants discover and communicate the locations of food sources!
+The enhanced system now features trail reinforcement, quality tracking, and adaptive network formation for truly realistic ant colony behavior!**